bodrick/awesome/README.md

 *   [joshuaboniface/rffmpeg](https://github.com/joshuaboniface/rffmpeg) - rffmpeg: remote SSH FFmpeg wrapper tool
 *   [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - changedetection.io - The best and simplest self-hosted free open source website change detection tracking, monitoring and notification service.
 An alternative to Visualping, Watchtower etc. Designed for simplicity - the main goal is to simply monitor which websites had a text change for free.
 Free Open source web page change detection
 *   [Opticos/GWSL-Source](https://github.com/Opticos/GWSL-Source) - The actual code for GWSL.
 And some prebuilt releases.
-*   [jina-ai/jina](https://github.com/jina-ai/jina) - 🔮 Build cross-modal and multimodal applications on the cloud · Neural Search · Creative AI · Cloud Native · MLOps
+*   [jina-ai/jina](https://github.com/jina-ai/jina) - 🔮 The most advanced MLOps platform for multimodal AI on the cloud · Neural Search · Creative AI · Cloud Native
 *   [arkane-systems/genie](https://github.com/arkane-systems/genie) - A quick way into a systemd "bottle" for WSL
 *   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend
 *   [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF